-TIME AND DATE: PLACE: 9:00 a.m. local time on Thursday, May 1, 2014 DoubleTree Hotel 75 West Algonquin Road ITEMS OF BUSINESS: Arlington Heights, Illinois 60005 (1) Election as directors of the two nominees identified in this proxy statement, each to serve a term of three years; Advisory resolution to approve the compensation of our named executive officers; (3) Approval of the MYR Group Inc. 2007 Long-Term Incentive Plan (Amended and Restated as of May 1, 2014); (4) Approval of the MYR Group Inc. Senior Management Incentive Plan (Amended and Restated as of May 1, 2014); (5) Approval of an amendment to our Restated Certificate of Incorporation to increase the maximum size of the Board of Directors from nine to twelve; (6) Ratification of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2014; (7) Consideration of other business properly presented at the meeting.
-BOARD RECOMMENDATION: The Board of Directors recommends that you vote FOR the election of each of the nominees in Item 1 and FOR Items 2, 3, 4, 5 and 6.
+TIME AND DATE: 9:00 a.m. local time on Thursday, May 1, 2014

+PLACE: DoubleTree Hotel

+75 West Algonquin Road

+Arlington Heights, Illinois 60005

+ITEMS OF BUSINESS: Election as directors of the two nominees identified in this proxy statement, each to serve a term of three years;

+Advisory resolution to approve the compensation of our named executive (2)

+Approval of the MYR Group Inc. 2007 Long-Term Incentive Plan (Amended (3)

+and Restated as of May 1, 2014);

+Approval of the MYR Group Inc. Senior Management Incentive Plan (4)

+(Amended and Restated as of May 1, 2014);

+(5) Approval of an amendment to our Restated Certificate of Incorporation to increase the maximum size of the Board of Directors from nine to twelve;

+Ratification of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2014;

+Consideration of other business properly presented at the meeting.
+BOARD RECOMMENDATION:

+The Board of Directors recommends that you vote FOR the election of each of the nominees in Item 1 and FOR Items 2, 3, 4, 5 and 6.

 WHO CAN VOTE: Stockholders of record at the close of business on March 3, 2014, are entitled to vote at the meeting, or any postponement or adjournment thereof.

-DATE OF DISTRIBUTION: This Notice of Meeting, the Proxy Statement, the accompanying proxy card and our 2013 Annual Report to Stockholders are being distributed to stockholders beginning on or about March 10, 2014.
+This Notice of Meeting, the Proxy Statement, the accompanying proxy card and our DATE OF DISTRIBUTION:

+2013 Annual Report to Stockholders are being distributed to stockholders beginning on or about March 10, 2014.